 Warami

-Explore First Nations music, food, dance, and tradition in Parramatta.
+Discover First Nations music, food, dance, and traditions in Parramatta!

-Warami brings together a program of events and activities honouring traditional and contemporary First Nations culture in the City of Parramatta.
+Warami brings together a program of events and activities celebrating traditional and contemporary First Nations culture in the City of Parramatta and across the country.
+The program is developed in consultation with representatives from the local Dharug community.

-Warami (pronounced Wuh-rah-mee) is a Dharug word meaning ‘good to see you’.
+Warami (pronounced Wah-ra-mee) is a Dharug word meaning ‘good to see you’.
 Calling Parramatta home for over 60,000 years, Warami recognises the Burramattagal people’s connection to the land and community.

 What’s On